Registered Charity No: 1177363

 Ian May-Miller is our current treasurer.
 He joined us in 2019 and is a local resident with a background in accounting.

 The secretary is responsible for planning meetings for the trustees, creating and distributing agendas and minutes and any other governance administration required.
-Our current secretary is Pam Lloyd who joined us in 2019.
+Our current secretary is Leigh White who joined us in 2021.

-We have an active and capable committee who help to support the running of the centre.
+We have an active and capable committee who help to support the running of the centres.

 If you are interested in becoming a trustee, or in any other volunteering roles, please do not hesitate to contact us.